- WHO WE ARE

 Make a preparedness plan for your pets:

-FACILITIES: The shelter is open 7 days a week.
-We have returned to normal hours of operation: Mondays through Saturdays from 10 am to 5 pm and Sundays from 10 am to 4
+FACILITIES: The shelter is open 7 days a week, for normal hours of operation: Mondays through Saturdays from 10 am to 5 pm and Sundays from 10 am to 4 pm.
+Face masks are

-WELLNESS CLINIC: Trap-Neuter-Vaccinate-Release (TNVR) and the Public Spay/Neuter Program both continue to operate.
+WELLNESS CLINIC: Trap-Neuter-Vaccinate-Release (TNVR) and the Public Spay/Neuter Program are both operating at full capacity.
 Please e-mail us to coordinate TNVR efforts for free-roaming cats in your community.
 To schedule an appointment for spay/neuter, please call the shelter at (772) 223-8822.

-RECEIVING: Our receiving center continues to operate via appointment only, which may be scheduled by calling (772) 223-8822.
+RECEIVING: Our receiving center (owner surrender intake, owner requested euthanasia, etc.) is available by appointment only, which may be scheduled by calling (772)

 We thank you again for your continued patience and flexibility as we try to do what's best for our animals and for our community.
 We will continue to assess the safety of our employees, volunteers, and visitors as updates develop.